-Parents have given consent to their child's photograph being used in external news or Agreed and adopted by Governors: Dec 2019 Revised by PRC: Nov 2019 Next Review: Nov/Dec 2020 publicity material for the Choir School or the Abbey.
+Parents have given consent to their child's photograph being used in external news or publicity material for the Choir School or the Abbey.
 It is the School's policy not to use a photograph and a name together, except in those publications distributed internally and to parents.
 In special circumstances where it is appropriate to provide a photograph and identify a particular pupil by name externally, the school will first seek consent from parents.